NYSCP Operation Choice - North Yorkshire

 • Youth Caution / Youth Conditional Caution – referral to Youth Outcome Panel (YOP)

-Operation Choice will not replace the above but offer an alternative out of court disposal method.
+Operation Choice will not replace the above but will offer an alternative out-of-court disposal method.

-The current process offers a limited opportunity for trauma informed intervention, precluding C&YP to enter a positive learning environment which would encourage a psychosocial change, needed to address stimulant misuse.
+The current process offers a limited opportunity for trauma-informed intervention, precluding children and young people from entering a positive learning environment, which would encourage a psychosocial change needed to address stimulant misuse.
 Studies have shown that to promote such a cycle of change in an individual using psycho active substances, up to 7 attempts can be required to initiate a response.

-PLEASE NOTE: Initial consent refusal or failure to engage once in process, will see C&YP revert back to traditional disposal methods.
+PLEASE NOTE: Initial consent refusal or failure to engage once in the process will see children and young people revert to traditional disposal methods.

-A C&YP who engages is referred to NYPs School Liaison Team (SLT) and will engage in offered Department of Education (DoE) approved resources.
+A child or young person who engages is referred to the North Yorkshire Police School Liaison Team (SLT) and will engage in the offered Department of Education (DoE) approved resources.
 These will be delivered in schools with parental/guardian consent or another suitable venue of their choice.

-These resources will cover the follow subject matters:
+These resources will cover the following subject matters:

 • Drugs and The Law